PCJohn/attractors/README.md

 **3. Few Shot Learning with Memory**

 We can use the memory module to store the features of the support set.
-This is similar to [Kaiser et al](https://arxiv.org/pdf/1703.03129.pdf), but with an attractor net as the memory module.
+This is similar to Kaiser et al, [Learning to remember rare events](https://arxiv.org/pdf/1703.03129.pdf), but with an attractor net as the memory module.

       cd fewshot
       sh omniglot.sh